spinnaker/spinnaker.github.io/reference/architecture/authz_authn/authentication/index.md

 		deactivate Deck
 	</div>

 1. Repeat this process from step 1.
-Now, the response from `https://gate.url:8084/auth/user` will contain a proper JSON object and the rest of application will proceed to load.
+Now, the response from `https://gate.url:8084/auth/user` will contain a proper JSON object and the rest of the application will proceed to load.

-## OAUTH Workflow
+## OAuth Workflow

 The OAuth specification defines numerous flows for various scenarios.
 Spinnaker utilizes the **_authorization code flow_**, more commonly known as the three-legged OAuth.
 The three-legged